Healthy Instant Pot Turkey Zucchini Chili with Veggies – Quick and Simple

 Leftover chili is so versatile and can be re-purposed in so many ways.
 Here are a few ideas for using up this Instant Pot Chili:

-Vegetarian chili – Double up on the amount of vegetables and add an extra cup of beans for veggie chili.
+Vegetarian – Double up on the amount of vegetables and add an extra cup of beans for veggie chili.

 Sweet potato turkey chili – Replace zucchini with diced sweet potatoes and use black beans and a dash of cinnamon.